dddrrreee/cs140e-25win/labs/12-ss-equiv-threads/README.md

   - A bigger thing (which counts as an extension) is to do your interleave checker for real now that we have threads --- we can currently check an arbitrary number of threads.
+You can spin this up into a final project.

-  - Another cool thing (not exactly trivial) is to run multiple threads at the same location by copying their stack and data in and out on switch (a form of swapping).
-This will make it clear why we use VM, but is actually cool.
+  - Another cool thing (not exactly trivial) is to run multiple threads using the same stack by copying their stack in and out on switch (a form of swapping).
 It lets you run multiple routines at the same location with the same stack and so get the same hashes.
+    As a side effect this will make it clear why we use VM, but is actually cool.

+  - Even better than the above is something cool you come up with.

+With all that said the best thing to do is the following:

 #### Best extension